AWS Firewall Manager Service Level Agreement

 AWS Firewall Manager SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of AWS Firewall Manager, or any other AWS Firewall Manager performance issues: (i) that are caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS Firewall Manager service; (ii) that are not related to or impacting the AWS Firewall Manager API actions documented in the AWS site; (iii) that result from you not following the best practices described in the AWS Firewall Manager User Guide on the AWS Site; (iv) that result from any actions or inactions of you or any third party; (v) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (vi) arising from our suspension or termination of your right to use AWS Firewall Manager in accordance with the AWS Agreement (collectively, the “AWS Firewall Manager SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of AWS Firewall Manager, or any other AWS Firewall Manager performance issues: (i) that are caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS Firewall Manager service; (ii) that are not related to or impacting the AWS Firewall Manager API actions documented in the AWS site; (iii) that result from you not following the best practices described in the AWS Firewall Manager User Guide on the AWS Site; (iv) that result from any actions or inactions of you; (v) that result from your equipment, software or other technology; or (vi) arising from our suspension or termination of your right to use AWS Firewall Manager in accordance with the AWS Agreement (collectively, the “AWS Firewall Manager SLA Exclusions”).